alexreisner/geocoder/README.md

       [street, city, state, country].compact.join(', ')
     end

-For reverse geocoding you can also specify an alternate name attribute where the address will be stored, for example:
+For reverse geocoding, you can also specify an alternate name attribute where the address will be stored.
+For example:

     reverse_geocoded_by :latitude, :longitude, :address => :location  # ActiveRecord
     reverse_geocoded_by :coordinates, :address => :loc                # MongoDB

-You can also configure a specific lookup for your model which will override the globally-configured lookup, for example:
+You can also configure a specific lookup for your model which will override the globally-configured lookup.
+For example:

     geocoded_by :address, :lookup => :yandex

-You can also specify a proc if you want to choose a lookup based on a specific property of an object, for example you can use specialized lookups for different regions:
+You can also specify a proc if you want to choose a lookup based on a specific property of an object.
+For example, you can use specialized lookups for different regions:

     geocoded_by :address, :lookup => lambda{ |obj| obj.geocoder_lookup }